ucb-bar/sp24-Baremetal-IDE/tester/README.md

 ### Real-Time Debugging

-The ShmooTester includes built-in live debugging capabilities to allow you to step through the copmlete test flow using an external debugger using the `-d` flag.
+The ShmooTester includes built-in live debugging capabilities to allow you to step through the entire test flow using an external debugger using the `-d` flag.
 When this flag is specified, the user will be prompted to confirm each action that the ShmooTester completes along the testing flow prior to its execution.
 Specifically, the user will be prompted about the following actions:

 - Prior to the PSU output being enabled.
 - Prior to resetting and programming the chip (if the `--no-upload` or `-n` flag is not specified).